Bay Shore station: History

-Bay Shore station was built by the South Side Railroad of Long Island (SSRRLI) on May 20, 1868 as Penataquit station only to be renamed Bay Shore station in July 1868.
+Bay Shore station was built by the South Side Railroad of Long Island (SSRRLI) on May 20, 1868, as Penataquit station only to be renamed Bay Shore station in July 1868.
 It was replaced in 1882 and replaced again on July 17, 1912, in the style typical of stations such as Riverhead, Manhasset, Northport, and Mineola.
 The station also had a freight yard nearby.

 High-level platforms were added in 1984.
 The entrance to the station previously had decorative pillars on the sides, and a railroad hotel once existed behind the station plaza.
-It is one of the few stations on the LIRR with two station buildings.
-The larger building was for the westbound platform and the smaller one was for the eastbound platform.
-An underground pedestrian tunnel once connected the two station houses until a pedestrian bridge was built in 2009.
-Both station houses still stand, but the smaller one previously used for the eastbound platform was taken over by the MTA.
-The new overpass brought a renovation project, replacing platform lighting and adding new platform waiting shelters.
+It is one of the few stations on the LIRR with two station buildings, though only the westbound station house remains open to the public.
+An underground pedestrian tunnel once connected the two station houses, until a pedestrian bridge was built in 2009.
+The new overpass was constructed as part of a larger renovation project, replacing platform lighting and adding new platform waiting shelters.

 Station layout

-The station has two high-level side platforms each 12 cars long.
+The station has two high-level side platforms, each 12 cars long.
 There are two large parking lots on each side of the tracks.